Ready to File?

 You must still register to use the service.
 Mark the "Server-to-Server" check box and provide your server's external IP Address in order to finish the registration process.
 A Business Administrator will contact you within 10 - 15 business days to provide you with complete login and password information.

 Important Notice Regarding Electronic Banking Transactions

-If your bank does not honor any ACH Debit or ACH Credit payment to us on or after July 1, 2013, Virginia Tax may impose a penalty of $35 as authorized by Code of Virginia § 2.2-614.1.
+If your bank does not honor any ACH debit or ACH credit payment to us, Virginia Tax may impose a penalty of $35 as authorized by Code of Virginia § 2.2-614.1.
 This penalty would be in addition to other penalties such as for late payment of a tax.

 In addition, federal banking regulations have imposed additional reporting requirements on all electronic banking transactions that directly involve a financial institution outside of the territorial jurisdiction of the United States at any point in the process.
 These are called International ACH Transactions (IAT).

 At present, Virginia Tax does not support IAT.
 If we process an international transaction as a domestic transaction, it may be rejected by the taxpayer's bank, subjecting the taxpayer to late penalties.